 A bibliography and research methods course 3 s.h.
 One composition or linguistics course, selected from ENGL 5500, 6520, 6527, 6625, 7530, 7615 3 s.h.
 Two 6000-level literature courses 6 s.h.

-English electives or courses in a concentration (with prior permission of the Graduate Committee may incompared graduate courses taken as a minor in another department) A thesis, demonstrating the student's ability to gather, arrange, and interpret material which bears on a particle options are available to qualified students in creative writing, technical and professional communication, and linguistics/TESL tion, rhetoric and
+English electives or courses in a concentration (with prior permission of the Graduate Committee may include up to 6 s.h.

+A thesis, demonstrating the student's ability to gather, arrange, and interpret material which bears on a particular problem.
+Thesis options are available to qualified students in creative writing, technical and professional communication, rhetoric and